onlabsorg/stilo/package-template/README.md

 The command functions will be called by the *stilo run* CLI command.

 ##### Implementation
-This implementation of the *commands* objectm, contains all the command functions exported by *.stilo/bin/index.js* and all the the custom commands defined by the plugins.
+This implementation of the *commands* object, contains all the command functions exported by *.stilo/bin/index.js* and all the the custom commands defined by the plugins.